mlswg/mls-protocol/draft-ietf-mls-protocol.md

 pairs for a sender, and the maximum number to keep.
 This is in addition to ensuring that these nonce and key pairs are promptly deleted when the epoch ends.
-Applications SHOULD also define a policy limiting the maximum number of steps that clients will move the ratchet forward in one step.
-Messages received with an unusually high generation counter would then be rejected to avoid causing a denial-of-service attack.
+Applications SHOULD also define a policy limiting the maximum number of steps that clients will move the ratchet forward in response to a new message.
+Messages received with an unusually high generation counter would then be rejected to avoid causing a denial-of-service attack by requiring the recipient to perform an excessive number of key derivations.
+For example, a malicious group member could send a message with `generation = 0xffffffff` at the beginning of a new epoch, forcing recipients to perform billions of key derivations.

 # Security Considerations